Tung Chee-chen

 Tung Chee-chen, GBS, SBS, JP (董建成; born 15 December 1942) is a Hong Kong billionaire businessman.
 He is the chairman and chief executive of shipping company Orient Overseas and a member of the One Country Two Systems Research Institute, a pro-Beijing political thinktank.
 He is Monaco's honorary consul to Hong Kong.

 Early life

 Tung is the second son of shipping tycoon Tung Chao-yung, and the younger brother of Tung Chee-hwa, the first chief executive of the Hong Kong Special Administrative Region.
 Their ancestral hometown is Ningbo in China's Zhejiang Province.

 He earned a bachelor's degree from the University of Liverpool and master's in mechanical engineering from MIT.

 Career

 Tung served as chairman of the Hong Kong Shipowners' Association from 1993 until 1995.
-He was chairman of the Hong Kong General Chamber of Commerce from 1999 to 2001.
+He was the Hong Kong General Chamber of Commerce chairman from 1999 to 2001.
 In 1996, Tung was appointed chairman and CEO of Orient Overseas (International) Limited, one of the largest shipping companies in the world.

-He has acted as independent non-executive director of the following companies:
+He has acted as an independent non-executive director of the following companies: